open-telemetry/opentelemetry-specification/specification/api-metrics.md

 Observer the number of active requests periodically with an Observer instrument.
 Labels can be used to indicate which application-specific properties are associated with these events.

+### Reporting bytes read and written correlated by end user

+An application uses storage servers to read and write from some underlying media.
+These requests are made in the context of the end user that made the request into the frontend system, with Correlation Context passed from the frontend to the storage servers carrying these properties.

+Use Counter instruments to report the number of bytes read and written by the storage server.
+Configure the SDK to use a Correltion Context label key (e.g., named "app.user") to aggregate events by all metric instruments.